MerosCrypto/Meros/docs/Development/Compilation/macOS.md

 choosenim 1.2.12
 ```

-You will have to update your path, as according to choosenim, before running any Nim-related commands.
+You will have to update your path after installing Homebrew, Rust, and choosenim.
+Their installers will say how to.

 ### Meros